All the Answers You Seek, In One Place

 How do I get started?

-Please click here, call me at (315) 503-1151 or email email@example.com to schedule an appointment.
+Please click here or email firstname.lastname@example.org to schedule an appointment.
 If I am not available right away, please leave me a message with your name and contact information.
-I check calls and emails frequently and will get back to you soon.
-Please know your call is very important to me - I look forward to hearing from you!
+For a quicker response, please contact me via email.
+I look forward to hearing from you!